sqlmapproject/sqlmap/Usage.md

 Vice versa, if you provide a HTTP `Cookie` header with option `--cookie` and the target URL sends an HTTP `Set-Cookie` header at any time, sqlmap will ask you which set of cookies to use for the following HTTP requests.

+Option `--live-cookies` can be used to provide a cookies file which will be used for loading of up-to-date values.
+This means that that same file will be read prior to each request to get the latest value for HTTP `Cookie` header.

 There is also an option `--load-cookies` which can be used to provide a special file containing Netscape/wget formatted cookies.